Recorded web conferences

 - What are some things we can do today that could increase our own use of/improve our enjoyment of active transport?

-Questions for web conference 2: Our changing streets - What will our streets look like in the future and how might we play a part in shaping how they look?
+Aileen from Hutt City Council answered the following questions from students about Our changing streets - What our streets will look like in the future and how we might play a part in shaping how they look:

 - Can you give an example of your favourite street?
 Why is it your favourite?

 - And your least favourite street.
 Why is it?

 - Can our streets be better places?
 How?